 In a December 2, 2021, memo to State Agency Survey Directors (QSO-22-04-ALL) (the QSO Memo), CMS announced that it would suspend enforcement of the vaccination mandate, based upon the Missouri and Louisiana Orders.
 On December 28, 2021, CMS reversed its position on enforcement and announced that it plans to begin enforcing its vaccination rule in the 25 states where enforcement is not currently stayed.
 Enforcement will be phased, with the deadline for first vaccine doses now January 27, 2022; and the deadline for second vaccine doses now February 28, 2022.
 The Supreme Court will decide whether enforcement of the CMS and OSHA vaccine rules should be stayed sometime after oral argument set for January 7, 2022.

 As activity among the various courts on the scope and applicability of the CMS mandate and injunctions against its enforcement continue, covered providers subject to the CMS mandate need to remain alert for developments and further guidance from CMS.
-Update coming shortly.
+See update on recent enforcement activity.

 Endnotes These jurisdictions include, until further notice, California, Colorado, Connecticut, Delaware, Florida, Hawaii, Illinois, Maine, Maryland, the Commonwealth of Massachusetts, Michigan, Minnesota, Nevada, New Jersey, New Mexico, New York, North Carolina, Oregon, the Commonwealth of Pennsylvania, Rhode Island, Tennessee, Vermont, the Commonwealth of Virginia, Washington, and Wisconsin.